zalmoxes-laran/ExtendedMatrix-doc/docs/stratigraphic_nodes.rst

   :width: 128px
   :align: left

-It is the graphic and conceptual sign we use to number and define objects found still in situ (and noted using the techniques of stratigraphic reading).
+It is the result of an action happened in the past.
+It defines objects found still in situ (and noted using the techniques of stratigraphic reading).

 -----------------------